Logistics

 Tipping

-Our guides make every effort to ensure your climb is safe, successful, and as enjoyable as possible.
+Our guides make every effort to ensure your climb is risk aware, successful, and as enjoyable as possible.
 If you have a positive experience, gratuities are an excellent way to show your appreciation.
 It’s difficult to recommend a specific amount as we believe tips should be based on level and quality of services, as well as an amount that meets your budget.
 Please consider the information below to be a general recommendation.

 Tipping for local guides averages $400 per person.
 For Alpine Ascents guides, 7-12% of the total trip cost for the guide team is a standard guideline.
 Any contribution to the guides’ tip pool can be given directly to your lead guide and will be appreciated by the entire team.